-I’ve had a lot of conversations with Database Administrators (DBAs) who work in financial services and, for many of them, deploying database changes is the most taxing part of their job.
+I have a lot of experience working in financial services and I’ve recently been talking to Database Administrators (DBAs) who work in the sector.
+Unsurprisingly, perhaps, deploying database changes is the most taxing part of their job.
 They’re often required to review thousands of lines of script and it can take days, depending on how many errors they find.

 Even when database deployments are better planned, it’s not an easy journey, and DBAs are often regarded as the blocker in the process, the ones who are causing the problem rather than trying to resolve it.